denismo/hopper/README.md

 Eventually, it is also meant to work together with something like Chalice or Serverless, receiving messages initially via Web API, and then injecting them into message queue.

-All processing is happening on AWS Lambda so there are no servers.
-The library uses Kinesis (queue) and DynamoDB (status, statistics, some state).
+All processing is happening on AWS Lambda so there are no servers, and all processing is asynchronous.
+The framework uses Kinesis (queue) and DynamoDB (status, statistics, some state).

 Features